Dr. Samplaski is a urologist at Keck Medicine of USC and an internationally recognized leader in male infertility, andrology and microsurgery.

 Dr. Samplaski is a fellowship-trained, board certified expert in male infertility.
 She has a strong record in demonstrating a commitment to educational excellence and advancing the field of male fertility.
 This is what you won’t find on her resume.

 She keeps active outside of work.

-“When I am not working, I am usually paddle boarding, practicing yoga and brunching.”
+“When I’m not working, I’m usually paddleboarding, practicing yoga and brunching.”

 She has a love for water.

 “When I was growing up, I wanted to be a marine biologist.
 I still follow some of my childhood passions, through my love for traveling to my favorite destinations, such as Costa Rica.
 Some things I still have yet to check off my bucket list include traveling to Iguazu Falls and Kilimanjaro, and shark cage diving.”